TABLE OF CONTENTS

 FAQS

-The recommendation would be default of 30% as this is the default from the supplier, alternatively you would consult you compliance program to see if this is suitable.
+Our recommendation of 30% is the default fuzziness, alternatively refer to your compliance program to see if this is suitable.

 Why should I change screening profile/fuzziness?